APNewsBreak: Montana tribe can’t account for $14.5 million

 The bureau also imposed sanctions that limit grant funds to monthly installments until the tribe completes its own audit of spending during 2016, according to an April response to the Inspector General’s Office audit from Susan Messerly, acting bureau director for the Rocky Mountain region.

-The tribe has hired a new team of certified public accountants to determine what happened to the $14.5 million and to better track spending of federal money going forward, according to Messerly.
+The tribe has hired a new team of certified public accountants to determine what happened to the $14.5 million and to better track spending of federal money going forward, Messerly said.

 But the Inspector General’s Office said Monday that the steps taken by the bureau to date have been inadequate because officials did not include target dates for proposed changes to the tribe’s accounting system.

-Note: This story has been updated to correct that Stewart is a spokesman for the tribal chairman.